ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

        tyapp_or_pat → '@' atype    -- '@' is in prefix position
                     → apat

 #.
+When ``-XScopedTypeVariables`` and ``-XTypeApplications`` are enabled, also imply ``-XTypeAbstractions``, but with a warning that this implication is deprecated and just done temporarily for compatability.
+   Only warn if ``-XTypeAbstractions`` is needed.
+   (Don't just warn any time both of those extensions are enabled!)

+#.
 Type applications in constructor patterns do *not* affect whether the pattern-match is successful.